Momentum (organisation): Early infiltration from the far left

 Members of the Parliamentary Labour Party (PLP) had raised concerns that parties on the far left of British politics, including the Trade Unionist and Socialist Coalition, Left Unity, the Socialist Workers Party (SWP), the Socialist Party and the Alliance for Workers' Liberty (AWL), might join Momentum to influence the Labour Party.
 Momentum was indeed mired by members of these groups and the disruption they caused in its organisation.
 An example was Jill Mountford, a longtime member of AWL who was accused of bullying with Momentum.
 The groups considered disbanding and supporting Momentum; in 2015, Left Unity members unsuccessfully proposed a merge with the organisation several times.

 The movement has been compared to the Militant tendency, a Trotskyist group which was expelled by Labour under Neil Kinnock during the 1980s.
-Labour MP Owen Smith accused Momentum of using Miliant-tendency tactics such as threatening to deselect Labour MPs, a concern echoed by former deputy Labour leader Roy Hattersley.
+Labour MP Owen Smith accused Momentum of using Militant-tendency tactics such as threatening to deselect Labour MPs, a concern echoed by former deputy Labour leader Roy Hattersley.
 Oliver Kamm of The Times wrote in October 2015, "Like the Trotskyists of a generation ago Momentum is an entrist organisation that's parasitic on the Labour host.
 This time, though, the far left has managed to gain control of the party structures and is intent on making life tough for Labour MPs".
 A Labour councillor in Liverpool in 2019 said about Momentum's presence in the city, "I think Momentum in Liverpool is a mask for Militant.
 There are decent Momentum people and then there are the others who have their own agenda".

 Momentum and a number of political commentators characterise their supposed relationship with other groups as unfair, and in October 2015 the organisation said that it would resist such entryism.
 Author and journalist Michael Crick criticises the comparison to Militant, saying that "the rise of Jeremy Corbyn can be attributed more to the phenomenon of 'Corbynmania' than to hard-left entrism".
 Former Labour MP Peter Kilfoyle, the Merseyside Labour-leadership enforcer against Militant during the 1980s as the party's north-west regional organiser, also rejected the comparison and describing Momentum as filling the role on the left of the party as Progress did on the right.
 In December 2015, Labour deputy leader Tom Watson said on the Today programme: "They look like a bit of a rabble to me, but I don't think they are a problem for the Labour Party".
 James Schneider said in response to the accusation, "The purpose of Momentum is not to have internal factional battles, it's to look outside".